finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Calculation Function

-Calculation functions define a calculation output that is often, though not exclusively, of type `number`.
-They must end with an `assign-output` statement that fully defines the calculation result.
+A calculation function defines a calculation output that is often, though not exclusively, of type `number`.
+It must end with a `set` (or `assign-output`) instruction that fully defines the calculation result.

-Calculation functions are associated to the `calculation` annotation.
+Calculation functions are associated to the `calculation` [annotation](#annotation).

 ``` Haskell
 func FixedAmount: